n00bsys0p/lastfm-drupal7/README.md

 Last.FM configuration page, found at admin/config/media/lastfm.

 Install it like any other Drupal module.
 For a live demo, check out [the Flow Arts page on my website](http://n00bsys0p.co.uk/flowarts).

+Clone into folder "lastfm" in sites/all/modules.
+This is required to conform with Drupal's naming conventions.